IntersectMBO/ouroboros-network/ouroboros-consensus/README.md

 * `docs`: documentation, in particular, `docs/report` contains the technical report about the consensus and storage layer.

-Related packages:
+The following packages use `ouroboros-consensus` to integrate specific ledgers:

 * `../ouroboros-consensus-byron`: integration with the Byron ledger, including protocol tests simulating various node setups.

 * `../ouroboros-consensus-byronspec`: integration with the Byron spec ledger.
-  This is used to run the Byron protocol tests in lockstep with the spec to detect any discrepancies.
+  This is used to run the Byron protocol tests in lockstep with the spec to detect any discrepancies between the specification and the implementation.

 * `../ouroboros-consensus-shelley`: integration with the Shelley ledger, including protocol tests simulating various node setups.